VBTI-development/onedl-mmtracking/docs/en/user_guides/6_analysis_tools.md

 Here, `eval_show_video_indices` is used to index a `numpy.ndarray`.
 It can be `int` (positive or negative) or `list`.
-The positive number `k` means all the top-k reuslts while the negative number means the bottom-k results.
+The positive number `k` means all the top-k results while the negative number means the bottom-k results.

 ## Save SOT evaluation results and plot them